-Their strategy consists of minimizing the time spent in movement, moving through routes directed to their feeding trees.
+Their strategy consists of minimizing the time spent in movement, moving through routes leading to their feeding trees.

-On the other hand, it is well known that howler monkeys are important seed dispersers of tropical trees and commonly influence the distribution and composition in forest remnants (Chapman, 1989; Zunino, 2001).
+On the other hand, it is well known that howler monkeys are important seed dispersers of tropical trees and commonly influence the distribution and composition of the forest remnants (Chapman, 1989; Zunino, 2001).

 Description of Alouatta

 Its body is stocky, with a somewhat bulging abdomen.
-They have long and abundant hair.
-Its head is large in comparison to the body, small ears, flat nose, wide, round and flat nostrils, dark brown eyes.
-Their jaw is prominent with a large mouth, on the chin they have a chin with long hairs.
+It has long and abundant hair.
+Its head is large in comparison to the body, with small ears, flat nose, wide, round and flat nostrils, and dark brown eyes.
+The jaw is prominent with a large mouth, with long hairs on the chin.

-Their arms and legs are relatively long and strong.
-Their hands have five elongated fingers, with a well-developed, non-opposable thumb and human-like nails.
-The tail is long, prehensile, with a bare pad on the underside near the tip.
+Its arms and legs are relatively long and strong.
+The hands have five elongated fingers, with a well-developed, non-opposable thumb and human-like nails.
+The tail is long, prehensile, with a bare pad on the underside near the tip.”